meh/ruby-torchat/doc/protocol/groupchat.md

 participants and sends them a packet asking them if they're really participating in the groupchat.
 The contacts that aren't in his buddy list are added as temporary buddies.
-If any of the participants are in his blocked list, a *leave* packet will be sent, refusing to join the groupchat, otherwise a *join* packet will be sent.
+If any of the participants are in his blocked list, a *leave* packet will be sent, refusing to join the groupchat, otherwise a a *participants* packet is sent back with the current participants in the groupchat, on receiving that packet the invitor will send back a *participants* packet with possible new participants, this packet sending back and forth will end when the invitor sends an empty *participants* packet, at that point a *join* packet will be sent.

-After the *participants* packet an *invited* packet is sent to the already present participants, in this way they'll know who invited that person and that that person is going to join the groupchat.
+After the *join* packet an *invited* packet will be sent to the already present participants, in this way they'll know who invited that person and that that person is going to join the groupchat.

-If wanted you can ask the current list of participants with the *participants?* packet, it will be answered with a *participants* or *not_participating!* packet.

 The messaging in the groupchat is simply sent to every other participant from the sender of the message.